jchrispang/evolution-brain-tuning/README.md

 If you use our code in your research, please cite us as follows:

 J.C.
 Pang, J.K.
 Rilling, J.A.
-Roberts, M.P. van den Heuvel, L. Cocchi, Evolutionary constraints on human brain dynamics, (2021) (DOI: XXX)
+Roberts, M.P. van den Heuvel, L. Cocchi, Evolutionary shaping of human brain dynamics, (2021) (DOI: XXX)

 ## Further details